 You want love.
 You pine.
 You yearn.
 You wish.
 You plead.
 Why can’t you be swept off your feet?
 Why can’t someone who makes life easier come along?
 What can’t your heart feel the fullness of true love?

-So… it begs the question, what are you doing at a salon?
+This begs the question, what are you doing at a salon?
 Why are you spending your hard-earned money on French nails?
 Why spend $150 on perfume?
-All of that effort and expense—and expense is really just another form of deferred effort—is to try to attract a person who will love you and who you will love as well.
-But then these are superficial things that are purchases, not your identity.
-The people we date don’t live with our labels and scents, they live with us.
-So the real question is, what kind of person are you without them?
-And the point of this blog is that you’re someone who beats themselves up.
+All of that effort and expense—and expense is really just another form of deferred effort—is to try to attract a person who will love you, and who you will love as well.

-So to an outsider your ego is like a jerk you have along for the ride.
-You drive down a road and you spot a bakery and your ego-buddy immediately starts telling you that you’re not fine the way you are, and how you should diet because you’re too fat and too unappealing to attract a romantic partner.
-Essentially you’re punished for being human.
+To an outsider our ego is like a jerk we have along for the ride.
+We drive down a road and you spot a bakery and our ego-buddy immediately starts telling us that we’re not fine the way we are, and how we should diet because we’re too fat and too unappealing to attract a romantic partner.
+Essentially we’re punished for being human.

 What would these internal conversations sound like to an outsider?
-Your ego-buddy just called you fat.
-Why would someone who likes you want to sit around and listen to their friend get berated by their own ego?
+Your ego just called you fat.
+Why would someone who likes you, want to sit around and listen to their friend get berated by their own ego?
 Does that sound fun?
 Attractive?
 Compelling?
 Sheesh.
-So of course people you’re attracted to aren’t going to find it appealing that you beat yourself up.

 Of course the people we’re attracted to aren’t going to find it appealing that we beat ourselves up.
 They, like everyone else, are attracted to happy, confident people.
 And the difference between happy confident people and the insecure is that the former don’t beat themselves down in their thoughts; they use their minds to move their lives forward.